 Clicking this option from the menu calls the Custom Action Wizard, and therefore allows users to add a new custom action.

 Please refer to the help section about adding new custom actions for details.

-Please relef to the help section about adding new custom actions

 One of the custom action wizard steps contains an interface for the definition of sequence positions for the new custom action.
 If these settings are defined during the wizard run, RayPack will add the new custom action at the specified position within the activated sequences.
 If no sequencing was pre-defined during the wizard execution, RayPack does not add the newly created custom action to any sequence at all, not even the currently displayed sequence!